well-typed/memory-usage-zurihac-2021/README.md

 These are questions that tools like `eventlog2html` can answer.

-After asking a high-level question, and getting an idea where the problem is, you can start asking low-level questions in order to properly
+After asking a high-level question, and getting an idea where the problem is, you can start asking low-level questions in order to work out the precise reason for your issue.
+For example:

 * What is retaining a specific part of memory which is leaking?
 * What's the structure of the objects which are contributing a lot to residency?
-* How does the memory usage differ between these two points in my program?
+* How does the memory usage differ between two points in my program?
 * What source position contributes the most to allocation in the program?

 These low-level questions are ones which are hard to answer with `eventlog2html`